 976-EVIL II: The Astral Factor

-There was a shift in the late ‘80s to move away from prototypical masked slashers to wise-cracking, supernatural-based killers.
-In the first half of the decade, everyone wanted to be like Halloween, in the second half they all wanted to emulate Nightmare on Elm Street.
-It’s a little ironic to think that Freddy Krueger himself, Robert Englund, was right at the forefront of this with his directorial debut 976-EVIL.
+There was a shift in the late ‘80s to move away from prototypical masked slashers to wise-cracking, supernatural killers.
+In the first half of the decade, everyone wanted to replicate Halloween, in the second half, the goal became to emulate the success of A Nightmare on Elm Street.
+It’s a little ironic to think that Freddy Krueger himself, Robert Englund, was right at the forefront of this trend with his directorial debut 976-EVIL.
 It was not a particularly well received film, so it’s a bit of a mystery as to who was demanding a sequel.
-The original flick might be campy as hell, but it’s at least occasionally entertaining, and that is the part its sequel misses.
-The great goofball Stephen Geoffreys is replaced by a new villain who has none of the charisma or spastic glee that Geoffreys had and that is needed from a part like this.
-Generally speaking, when the monster looks bored to be there, you’re in trouble.C.H.U.D.
-II: Bud the C.H.U.D.
+The original flick might be campy as hell, but it’s at least occasionally entertaining, and that is the piece this sequel misses.
+The great goofball, Stephen Geoffreys is replaced by a new villain who has none of the charisma or spastic glee that Geoffreys had.
+Generally speaking, when the monster looks bored to be there, you’re in trouble.

 C.H.U.D. wasn’t a bad movie.
-In fact, it was kind of a neat movie, but it wasn’t a huge hit and it kind of came and went.
+In fact, it was kind of a fun movie, but it wasn’t a huge hit and it kind of came and went.
 People enjoyed the original without really needing a second helping.
 But they got one anyway.
 Except the cool, inventive creatures are replaced with traditional zombies.
 It’s a cross between Night of the Creeps and Weekend at Bernie’s, and it’s worse than both.
 This whole film is a mess from beginning to end, you can’t even tell when the humor is intentional and when it isn’t.
-I urge everyone to see it at least once.
+With that said, I urge everyone to see it at least once.

 Jack Frost 2: Return of the Mutant Killer Snowman

 Part of the genius of American Psycho is the debate it sparked among viewers as to whether or not Patrick Bateman actually did any of the things he said he did.
 Plenty of people have good reason to suspect he did not, but this sequel puts those thoughts to rest as it is about a would-be victim of Bateman’s who picks up his horrific habits.
-Mila Kunis is an actress capable of great things, but she has to be given something to work with, in this case, she is not given much.
+Mila Kunis is an actress capable of great things, but she has to be given something to work with, in this case, she is not.

 The 1996 sequel to Henry: Portrait of a Serial Killer has some of the original creators involved, but it’s just really hard to get behind.
 Henry was not a franchise serial killer movie.
 There’s no element of fun to it.
 It’s a quiet, small, disturbing thriller.
 A sequel is almost destined to cheapen that and while it takes nothing away from the first, it certainly doesn’t add to it.

 Another classic film by Alan Smithee.
-For those who don’t know, Alan Smithee is a name director’s use when they don’t want to be credited for the project they’ve just made.
+For those who don’t know, Alan Smithee is a name director’s use when they don’t want to be credited for the project they’ve made.
 Rick Rosenthal, of Halloween II, made this decision with The Birds II, and it was a wise choice.
 This is like the bridge movie between Hitchcock’s original classic and Birdemic.
 This is the missing link.
 It does feature a cameo by Tippi Hedren, as a different character than she played in the first but that does nothing to save it from itself.